-Following the Provost’s Office Guidance for Engaged Learning Activities, students must complete the Student Registration for Engaged Learning Activity form for any in-person, U-M-related engaged learning activity that takes place outside of the state in which they are residing or it entails at least one overnight away from home.
+Following the Provost’s Office Guidance for Engaged Learning Activities, students must complete the Student Application for Engaged Learning Activity form for any in-person, U-M-related engaged learning activity that takes place outside of the state in which they are residing or it entails at least one overnight away from home.
 This enables the university to know the locations of U-M students and communicate public health updates as needed.
 Details are provided in the sections below.

 - See Global Michigan for international travel guidance and for the COVID-19 & Travel FAQ.

 Following President Schlissel’s April 20th COVID-19 update, all non-essential expenditures, including travel, are to be suspended.